 On Jan.
 7, 2026, an Immigration and Customs Enforcement agent shot 37-year-old Renee Nicole Good in Minneapolis.
 Federal officials have asserted that the action was taken “in self-defense,” while Minnesota leaders and witnesses dispute that.

-The case and its aftermath have captured the nation’s attention and garnered extensive media coverage.
 University of Wisconsin Law School faculty have provided commentary and insights.
-Below is a listing of UW Law experts and associated media coverage.
+Below is a listing of UW Law experts and associated news coverage.

 Our Faculty